leontoeides/exodb/README.md

 Treat your compression dictionaries like encryption keys:

 * If a compression dictionary becomes lost or corrupted, all data will be permanently lost.
-* The may contain sensitive information or enough information to decrypt your data.
+* Dictionaries may contain sensitive information or sufficient information for decryption your data to be possible.
+* If you change your `Cargo.toml` compression features, you will lose access to any existing databases that used the previous compression method.

 ## 3. Encryption